Anthony Kirkland

-Anthony Kirkland (born September 13, 1968) is an American serial killer.
+Anthony Wayne Kirkland (born September 13, 1968) is an American serial killer.
 Between 2006 and 2009, Kirkland murdered two women and two girls in the Cincinnati area, following a 16-year prison term for the 1987 killing of his girlfriend.

 Early life

-Kirkland experienced physical and mental abuse as a child, his lawyers claim.
+Kirkland was born in Cincinnati, Ohio, on September 13, 1968, to Carol Yvonne Kirkland, an unwed 17-year-old mother.
+His birth certificate lists his biological father as Donald Pettijohn.
+When Kirkland was 18, his mother married Clarence Spencer.
+His defense attorneys have claimed that he experienced physical and mental abuse during his childhood.

 1987 killing

 On May 20, 1987, Kirkland raped and murdered his girlfriend, Leola Douglas, after she refused to have sex with him.
 He then set her body on fire to conceal evidence of the rape.
 Kirkland pleaded guilty to voluntary manslaughter and was sentenced to 10 to 25 years in prison.

-Kirkland obtained his GED and an Associate degree in prison.
+Kirkland obtained his GED and an associate degree in prison.
 However, he had multiple infractions in prison.
 Between 1998 and 2003, Kirkland was placed in solitary confinement 21 times for "disciplinary control."
 In the last nine months of his time in prison, he was sent to solitary four times for breaking the rules or fighting other inmates.

 Kirkland was initially denied parole due to the severity of his crimes.
 However, he benefitted from a ruling by the Ohio Supreme Court declaring that parole-eligible inmates had to be judged by their conviction and not just the crime.
 Therefore, Kirkland was subject to more lenient guidelines for a voluntary manslaughter conviction.
 Kirkland was paroled in 2004, having served 16 years of his sentence.